Who Are The Juggalos And Why Are They Marching In Washington, D.C.?

 5. Why are they are protesting?

-"...The Juggalo Family must truly shine and show America and the world that we are not a gang, public menace, cult, or any of the other untrue labels they have attempted to slap on us throughout the years.
+"The Juggalo Family must truly shine and show America and the world that we are not a gang, public menace, cult, or any of the other untrue labels they have attempted to slap on us throughout the years.
 We must collectively show them that we truly are a family that is united by a shared love of music and fellowship."